 9. What is ATM?

 The ‘at-the-money’ (ATM) indicator is the implied volatility of an option that has a strike exactly equal to the futures price.
 If the futures price happens to be exactly equal to an existing strike that is used in the CVOL calculation, that price is transformed into an implied volatility number using a closed-form formula.
 (Brenner-Subramaniam).
 If the futures price is between existing strikes, a synthetic ATM price is generated for that price using the closest existing option price and an assumption of 50 delta multiplied by the difference between that closest strike and the futures price.
 This synthetic price will undergo that same transformation using the same closed-form formula as above.

 10. What is Convexity?

 The convexity indictor is the ratio of the CVOL metric to the ‘at-the-money’ (ATM) indicator.
 This metric will be above one when the overall measurement drawn from all the strikes is higher than the ATM implied volatility and less than one if the overall CVOL metric is less than the ATM implied volatility.
 It is intended to provide a measure of the volatility “smile” that results from OTM options having individual implied volatilities that are successively greater.

-We calculate and publish CVOL Indexes and indicators on 15 products across five asset classes, in addition to the G5 FX broad-based index and yield volatility versions of our Treasury CVOL indexes.
-We intend to add additional CVOL indexes on more products in 2021.
+We calculate and publish CVOL Indexes and indicators on 32 products across five asset classes, in addition to six broad-based market indexes on FX, Interest Rates, Energy, Metals, Agriculture, and cross-asset commodities.